-Covered Person may be directed to the site of care for administration of specific

-- medications that is most cost-effective, clinically appropriate and/or can be safely - administered such as a Physician's office or through home infusion services. - Must be ordered by a Physician.
+Covered Person may be directed to the site of care for administration of specific medications that is most cost-effective, clinically appropriate and/or can be safely administered such as a Physician's office or through home infusion services.

+Must be ordered by a Physician.

-Care must be provided by or supervised by a registered nurse on an intermittent basis in your home.
+- Care must be provided by or supervised by a registered nurse on an intermittent basis in your home.

+- The Plan does not cover:

 - Megavitamin and nutrition-based therapy.

 - Food, nutritional supplements, protein or caloric boosting supplements (for example, Boost, Ensure, Glucerna, Osmolite, or PediaSure).

 - Herbal preparations or supplements.